kitschpatrol/tweakpane-plugin-color-plus/readme.md

 The plugin requires [Tweakpane 4](https://www.npmjs.com/package/tweakpane).

 If you're using the ["lite" build](#the-lite-plugin-build) of the plugin without a bundler, you'll need to provide the [@tweakpane/core](https://www.npmjs.com/package/@tweakpane/core) library as well.

+If you're using Svelte as a front-end library, you might want to take a look at [Svelte Tweakpane UI](https://kitschpatrol.com/svelte-tweakpane-ui), which wraps this plugin (and much more functionality) in a Svelte-friendly set of components.

 ### Installation